PetrusBorges/PetrusBorges/README.md

 ##

-Front End and Full Stack Developer with 1 year of experience creating mobile applications and software.
+Full Stack and Mobile Developer with 1 year and 5 months of experience creating mobile applications and software.
 I actively contributed to the development of more than 13 web applications as Front End using technologies such as React, Vue.js and NestJS.
-Furthermore, I had the opportunity to participate in the creation of 7 mobile applications using React Native.
-I worked on systems projects web and mobile for companies in Brazil such as Vasco, Eldorado Prime, Xerife do Carro, Global SCM and United States as HomeShine.
+Furthermore, i had the opportunity to participate in the creation of 7 mobile applications using React Native.
+I worked on web and mobile systems projects for companies in Brazil such as Eldorado Prime, Xerife do Carro, Global SCM and the United States such as HomeShine.

-Currently working as a Full Stack Developer at Bluelogic Sistemas and Consulting.
+Currently working as a Full Stack Developer at Bluelogic Sistemas e Consultoria.
 I have strong experience in JavaScript, TypeScript, React.js, React Native, Next.js, Vue.js and NestJS.

 I work with: